 I feel I am lucky in my life, and my decision to be a foster parent is how I can give something back and say Thank you.

-The most heartfelt thank you is to my foster family.
+The most heartfelt thank you is to my foster carers.
 You found me, you set me on the right path, and you stayed with me.
 You were my significant adults, and you gave me my future.
 Thank you, and I will always love you, xx.

 Children deserve time, love and patience dedicated to them to flourish, and when they do, as B has shown, they can reach greater heights than they ever imagined possible!